munificent/craftinginterpreters/book/statements-and-state.md

 ## Assignment

-It's possible to create a language that has variables but does not let you reassign, or **"mutate"**, them.
+It's possible to create a language that has variables but does not let you reassign -- or **mutate** -- them.
 Haskell is one example.
 SML only supports mutable references and arrays -- variables cannot be re-assigned.
 Rust steers you away from mutation by requiring a `mut` modifier to enable assignment.